Turkey Meat Sauce

 Turkey tomato sauce over pasta on plate.

+I swear by this recipe, and always have a couple of containers in the freezer, which have saved dinner many a time!
 Serve pasta with Turkey Meat Sauce alongside Roasted Honey Mustard Brussels Sprouts, Kale Crunch Salad, or Air Fryer Green Beans.

-Bowl of Turkey Meat Sauce over pasta.
+Turkey Meat Sauce over pasta with Parmesan cheese.

 Big Batch Turkey Meat Sauce recipe: This sauce is amazing with any shape pasta, and also perfect for making lasagnas.
 Super freezer friendly!